 Back-to-back American flops haven’t done anything for the Briton’s stateside reputation.
 Even a potential undisputed unification with Tyson Fury has been like a fart in the wind across the Atlantic.

-The Pulev fight really needs to be done and dusted by December, at the latest for Joshua, who needs to focus on Fury at the back end of next summer.
+At the latest, the Pulev fight needs to be done and dusted by December for Joshua, who needs to focus on Fury at the back end of next summer.

 Before then, Oleksandr Usyk is due for his chance around March.
 Furthermore, this leaves AJ with little wiggle room over the next twelve months.